andreyfedoseev/django-static-precompiler/README.rst

 =======================

 Compiles everything between ``{% inlinecompile %}`` and ``{% endinlinecompile %}`` with compiler specified by name.
-Compiler needs to be specified in ``STATIC_PRECOMPILER_COMPILERS`` settings.
+Compiler must be specified in ``STATIC_PRECOMPILER_COMPILERS`` setting.
 Names for default compilers are:

 * ``coffeescript``
 * ``less``